Selecting the Best Camera for You

 As a general rule of thumb you will find that the following improve as you move up in camera body price/quality:

-Improved image quality resulting from a larger sensor, higher MP and improved high ISO performance
+Improved image quality resulting from a larger sensor, higher resolution, greater dynamic range, and improved high ISO performance

 More features and more buttons/controls to activate those features